epigraphy-info/epigraphy-info/README.md

 **In order to edit the website, you will need to:**
 1. create a GitHub Account
 1. ask to be added to the epigraphy-info Github organization (in order to work independently)
-1. or you can commit your changes and someone from within the organisation has to approve your changes
+1. or you can commit your changes and someone from within the organisation has to approve your changes (as merge request, but you will still need to have your own GitHub account)

 There are two modes of editing the website: